 In fact, the design and layout of your workspace can influence productivity by up to 20%.
 With stakes that high, it’s worth investing time and effort in your office planning.
-Whether you will do the office planning yourself or with the help of professional, there some important considerations and planning tasks that you will want to get familiar with (or review) to get your project organized and off to a good start.
+Whether you will do the office planning yourself or with the help of professionals, there are some important considerations and planning tasks that you will want to get familiar with to get your project organized and off to a good start.

 Below you will some good office planning advice, to help you get well on your way to creating a productive, efficient and pleasing office space.

-Starting an office planning project?
-Before you get into different types of office styles or swayed by the latest office design trends you will want to establish your objectives and know what your office planning needs are.
-Whether you are going to do your office planning yourself or you are planning on working with an office planning professional, you will want to do this first.
+Before you get into different types of office styles, or you are swayed by the latest office design trends, you will want to establish your objectives and know what your office planning needs are.
+Some common office planning objectives include:

 In addition, you will want to look at the number of employees and the projected growth.
 Will you have space for everyone?
 Do people eat lunch at the office, and is there space for everyone to eat at the same time, or could you solve it by employees eating in shifts?
 What about the kitchen facilities?

 Finally, have fun!
-An office re-design is a fun project.
-It can really revitalize a company’s moral.
-Try to involve the employees when possible.
-Look for office ideas online and create several different floor plan options and let the employees vote for which one they like best.
-And when the move is over, don’t forget to have a little celebration.
+An office planning project is fun.
+It can revitalize a company’s moral and improve your work environment.
+Involve your employees in the process.
+Search for office ideas online for inspiration.
+Create several different floor plan options and let your employees vote for the one they like best.
+And when your office design is complete, celebrate your success.

-You can access many of our features, including RoomSketcher Home Designer, without spending a cent.
+You can access many of our features without spending a cent.
 Upgrade for more powerful features – it’s that easy!

-” RoomSketcher is so simple to use and is a great way to experiment with changes to your house, love it! ”
+” RoomSketcher is easy to use.
+It’s a great way to visualize/illustrate your designs. ”